hayaa123/code301/python/graph/README.md

 size -> gives the size of the graph (how many nodes in the graph)

+breadth_first -> gives the elements in the graph in breadth first way

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->